-During the fourth quarter of 2008, both the FASB and the staff of the SEC re-emphasized the importance of sound fair value measurement in financial reporting.
-In October 2008, the FASB issued FASB Staff Position FAS No. 157-3, "Determining the Fair Value of a Financial Asset When the Market for That Asset is Not Active."
-This statement clarifies that determining fair value in an inactive or dislocated market depends on facts and circumstances and requires significant management judgment.
-Specifically, this statement specifies that it is acceptable to use inputs based on management estimates or assumptions, or for management to make adjustments to observable inputs to determine fair value when markets are not active and relevant observable inputs are not available.
-The Company's fair value measurement policies are consistent with the guidance in FSP FAS No. 157-3.
+In October 2008, the FASB issued FASB Staff Position (FSP) No. FAS 157-3, "Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active," which specifies that it is acceptable to use inputs based on management estimates or assumptions, or for management to make adjustments to observable inputs, to determine fair value when markets are not active and relevant observable inputs are not available.
+In April 2009, the FASB issued FSP No. FAS 157-4, "Determining Fair Value When the Volume and Level of Activity for the Asset or Liability Have Significantly Decreased and Identifying Transactions That Are Not Orderly," which provides additional guidance for estimating fair value when the volume and level of activity for an asset or liability have decreased significantly.
+The Company's fair value measurement policies are consistent with the guidance in both FSP No. FAS 157-3 and FSP No. FAS 157-4.
+See "- Recent Accounting Developments" below for further information regarding FSP No. FAS 157-4.